Skip to content

 Here’s how it works:

-Step 1: Appoint a Title IX Coordinator
+Step 2: Appoint a Title IX Coordinator & Reach Out to Them

 Every institution needs a designated Title IX Coordinator to oversee investigations and ensure compliance.
 This person leads the process, coordinates training and serves as the primary point of contact for all Title IX matters.